-Quintanilla explains: “The phonetic pronunciation of the Quechua word (qáta) and the Castilian form (xáto or jato) is very similar, especially in the ears of a Hispanic speaker.
+Quintanilla explains: “The phonetic pronunciation of the Quechua word (qáta) and the Castilian form (xáto or jato) is very similar, especially in the ears of a Spanish speaker.
 The change of a vowel by another is common in languages like Quechua, which lacks a fixed scriptural form.”

 Jato is neither a Spanish nor a Quechua word.
 It is not even slang.
 Instead, Jato is a hybrid term originated by the fusion of both languages.

 The Etymology of “Jatear”